 2. Control Over Working Conditions

-If the answers to these questions are no, your contract will fall under the IR35 legislation.
+If the answer to these questions is no, your contract will fall under the IR35 legislation.

 3. Test of Efficiency at Work